-We all know termites, yellow jackets, fire ants, and black widows are commonly found in North Carolina, but those are certainly not the only crawling, flying, and jumping pests around the state.
+We all know termites, yellow jackets, fire ants, fruit flies, and black widows are commonly found in North Carolina, but those are certainly not the only crawling, flying, and jumping pests around the state.
 While we won’t be doing a round-up of the over 900 insects that call North Carolina home, our pest control company in Raleigh is sharing some information about four pests you probably had no idea lived in the Tarheel State.
 We are including where to find them, signs they’re around, and what you can do if they make their way into your home.

 Rodents of Unusual Size – Nutrias